artsy/meta/meta/lunch_and_learn.md

 * Data Scince at Tumblr by [Nicola Barbieri](https://twitter.com/nicola_barbieri)
 * Marketing Automation by [Jon Hyman](https://twitter.com/jon_hyman) of AppBoy
 * How we use Docker by [Devon Blandin](https://devon.io/) of Code Climate
+* Technical Dept at Meetup by [Yvette Pasqua](https://twitter.com/lolarobot‬) of Meetup

 ---

 You're probably seeing this as an external developer to Artsy, who has been invited to talk.